Solo Handling of Plywood

 J-hook cart

-This cart allows you to load sheets of plywood onto it, with the J-hook in the lowered position.
-In that position, the cart can be rolled to wherever you need.
-Then the J-hook can be raised, laying the plywood on the top of the cart/workbench to work on it.
+This cart allows you to load sheets of plywood onto it with the J-hook lowered.
+In that position, the cart can be rolled to wherever you need it.
+Then, the J-hook can be raised, laying the plywood on top of the cart/workbench to work on it.

-It would be a good idea to make such a cart with storage inside it, as there is never enough storage space in a workshop.
+Making such a cart with storage inside would be a good idea, as there is never enough storage space in a workshop.
 Using that storage for your circular saw and a few other power tools would be convenient, as they would be readily at hand for working on your plywood.
-At the same time, the weight of the tools could act as a counterbalance for the weight of the plywood, helping to give the cart more stability.
+At the same time, the weight of the tools could counterbalance the plywood’s weight, helping to give the cart more stability.

 Getting plywood onto your roof

 Rather than trying to carry a sheet of plywood up a ladder, with all the danger that such an action might incur, you’re better off turning this into a two-stage operation.
-To start with, lean two 2”x 4”s against the eaves of the house, two to three feet apart.
-Stake them at the bottom, to keep them from moving.
+To start with, lean two 2”x 4”s against the house’s eaves, two to three feet apart.
+Stake them at the bottom to keep them from moving.
 In addition, brace them on the back (building) side, near the top and at the bottom end, and add a 2”x 4” or 2”x 6”, mounted horizontally, to act as a material rest, roughly three feet above the ground.

 plywood,roof,brace,stakes,rails